 The ideal 35mm camera for beginners?
-If you have to believe the internet, the Canon AE Program is the perfect camera for them… Let’s say there are better devices than the AE Program, for example the Canon A1 if you really need a Canon.
+If you have to believe the internet, the Canon AE Program is the perfect camera for them… Let’s say there are better devices than the AE Program, for example the Canon A1 if you really want a Canon.
 The best SLR for beginners?
 That’s the Minolta X700, the best camera in 1981 and far beyond!

 Minolta?
 Never heard of it…